steffenlarson/WorkBook/src/reflections/wk5/quiz5.md

 ```
 <!-- enter you answer in the space below -->
 ```
+import the schema from "the model" let schema = the schema.Schema

+alternatively

+import mongoose from "mongoose" let Schema = new Schema()
 ```
 **7.** What is middleware?
 <!-- enter you answer in the space below -->
 ```
+Middleware functions have access to the request, the response and the next in the request/response pipeline.
+They can not only access those values and properties but they can also manipulate them too.
+Middleware helps developers communicate what is needed from the front end to the back end of an application.
 ```
 **8.** The ______ pipeline delivers information from the client while the ______ pipeline returns it.
 Fill in the blanks.
 <!-- enter you answer in the space below -->